sargonas/synshop.org/README.md

 CF does not use the default Jekyll settings, instead it uses a custom build command with `jekyll build && cp _redirects _site/_redirects`, which allows for the redirects to work as expected.
 (Default selection of Jekyll from the drop down will only result in `jekyll build`)

+In the project settings for the Pages entry for this in Cloudflare, it is important to make sure the `RUBY_VERSION` environment variable is always set to the same version as the one inside `minimal-mistakes-jekyll.gemspec`.
+It would be best to leave this version as currently set, unless an update is needed for dependency or security issues.

 ## License

 The MIT License (MIT)